f5devcentral/f5xc-emea-workshop/docs/class4/module3/lab2/lab2.rst

     :align: center
     :scale: 50%

-* Apply, Apply ... till Save
+* Apply, Apply ... and Save

 Test your Rate Limiting config
 ------------------------------

-It is time to run a traffic generator script to simulate traffic load
+Run the traffic generator script to simulate traffic

 * SSH or WEBSSH to the Jumphost
 * Run the script in the /home/ubuntu/api-protection-lab folder